Real Engineering Stories

 What Is the Strangler Pattern?

-The strangler fig pattern explained for production migrations: how to wrap a legacy monolith, route traffic in slices, evolve data ownership, and retire old cod
+The strangler fig pattern for production migrations: wrap a legacy monolith, route traffic in slices, evolve data ownership, and retire old code safely.

 Advanced36 min